 In terms of pre-installed software, Mint will be very useful for you as you don’t have to install them by yourself as in the case of UBUNTU.
 Therefore, MINT is a clear winner.

 It takes the lead here as it is more popular than Mint, therefore, developers make more Apps compared to Mint.

 You will get mostly all major software but still, some may be missing.
-Also if some software is supported in Ubuntu, you will mostly likely to get that software in Mint also within few months.
+Also if some software is supported in Ubuntu, you will most likely to get that software in Mint also within few months.

 In terms of Software Collection, UBUNTU takes the lead and there is no doubt about that.

 We had Ubuntu Software Center but it is now replaced with standard GNOME Software Store.
 But you will get apps which are definitely supported by Ubuntu.